Peta Janossi: Storylines

 Peta appears when Hayley Smith is approached by a classmate, her friend Heather (Camilla Freeman), who wants her to be her partner in a competition for two friends to advertise skincare products.
 Peta accuses Hayley of taking Heather off her but learns Heather approached Hayley and considers Peta too plain to be her partner, Hayley and Peta ditch Heather and enter the competition together.
 Peta's makeover attracts the attentions of Hayley's older brother, Will.
 He asks her out but when Hayley mistakenly believes he was only getting her out of the way so she and her boyfriend Sam Marshall (Ryan Clark) can spend time together, Peta leaves in a huff.
 Hayley and Sam then scheme to put Peta and Will together.

 Peta's home life raises questions from her when she alleges she lives with her grandmother but nobody has seen her and they become suspicious when Peta is reluctant to let them come over.
 It emerges that Peta's grandmother died while overseas in Poland the previous year and she and her brother, David (Philip Edwards) failed to report her death for fear they would be split up and sent to separate foster homes and continued living off her pension.
-A jury summons arrives for Peta's grandmother while David is away and Peta concocts a scheme with Will to have Annie Matthews (Carole Skinner), an elderly bag lady with bronchitis to pose as her late grandmother and has James Fraser (Michael Picciliri) writes a letter saying Annie is unsuitable for jury service.
+A jury summons arrives for Peta's grandmother while David is away and Peta concocts a scheme with Will to have Annie Matthews, an elderly bag lady with bronchitis to pose as her late grandmother and has James Fraser (Michael Picciliri) writes a letter saying Annie is unsuitable for jury service.
 Events backfire when Annie takes her role to heart.
 Peta, wanting rid of Annie, enlists Will's help in tracking down Annie's daughter, Frances Kennedy (Alice Livingstone).
 The plan is successful but everything is revealed when Irene Roberts (Lynne McGranger) arrives.